20 Best Things to Do in Rancho Cucamonga, CA

-The urban suburbia that is Rancho Cucamonga, California, is a scenic, high-altitude paradise for nature lovers.
+As a resident of the urban suburbia that is Rancho Cucamonga, California, I can attest that it’s a scenic, high-altitude paradise for nature lovers.

-As one of the main gateways to the region known as the Inland Empire, the city serves as a starting point to breathtaking destinations all over this part of Southern California.
+Serving as one of the main gateways to the region known as the Inland Empire, my city is a starting point to breathtaking destinations all over this part of Southern California.

 But Rancho Cucamonga is more than just a pitstop.